 Dear friends and supporters of Cappella Artemisia

-For more updates on the concert and recording activities of Cappella Artemisia, please visit our Facebook page.
+For more updates on the activities of Cappella Artemisia, please visit our Facebook page.

 Cappella Artemisia is an ensemble of voices and instruments which attempts to provide some answers to an intriguing mystery.
 Throughout the late 16th and 17th centuries, the chronicles of historians and travelers in Italy provide images of a fabulous musical world inhabited by women--singers, players and even composers.
 This world was entirely contained within the walls of the convents, and these women were cloistered nuns.
 Such images are all the more intriguing, considering the truly draconian restrictions governing virtually every aspect of these women’s lives, especially their music.
 But here is the mystery: the music written for and by the cloistered nuns of 16th- and 17th-century Italy often included parts for tenor and bass voices.
 Yet most instruments (as well as male voices, of course) were forbidden in the convents.
 How was this music performed?